scalr-integrations/example-hostname-webhook/README.md

 # Example hostname webhook

-This is an example Webhook integration that shows how to pull hostnames from an external system to assign them to your instances.
+This is an example Webhook integration that shows how to pull hostnames from an external system to assign them to your Scalr servers.

 ## Setup instructions